SapitoSucio/froggo-guides/docs/script_commands.md

 \***getnameditem** **<item id\>**,**<character name|character ID\>**;
 \***getnameditem** "**<item name\>**",**<character name|character ID\>**;

-Create an item signed with the given character's name.
+Create an item signed with the given character`s name.

 The command returns `1` when the item is created successfully, or `0` if it fails.